 See recipe card for quantities.

-How to Make Cinnamon Toast Crunch Milk & Cereal Bars
+How to Make Cinnamon Toast Crunch Milk and Cereal Bars

-This no bake cereal bars recipe could not be simpler to make!
+This milk and cereal bar recipe could not be simpler to make!
 The process is just like making rice krispie treats.

 Start by placing your cereal in a large bowl and lining your baking pan with parchment paper.
 In a small pot, combine all of the ingredients for the sticky syrup mixture that will hold the treats together.
 It doesn't matter what order you put them in, just add them all to the pot together.